O1ahmad/ansible-role-systemd/README.md

 Requirements
 ------------

 `systemd` is generally considered the de-facto service management tool for Linux distributions and should be included with most OS installations.
-While typically not a concern, it is worth noting that *Linux kernel >= 3.13* is required and *Linux kernel >= 4.2* is necessary for unified cgroup hierarchy support.
+While typically not a concern, it may be worth noting that *Linux kernel >= 3.13* is required and *Linux kernel >= 4.2* is necessary for unified cgroup hierarchy support.

 Reference the systemd [README](https://github.com/systemd/systemd/blob/master/README) for further details.